 Traffic accident was the most frequent cause of injury, accounting for 68% of cases.
 There was a significant difference in the rate of laparotomy (p=0.028); however, there was no significant difference in the rate of AE between the isolated liver injury group and non-isolated liver injury group (p=0.338).
-The in-hospital survival rate was 99% in the isolated liver injury group.
+The in-hospital survival rate was 99% in the isolated liver injury group and was 88% in the non-isolated liver injury group.
 Among patients with isolated liver injury, one died because of intra-abdominal bleeding after laparotomy.
 Among patients with non-isolated liver injury, 22 were thought to have died from the following causes: traumatic brain injury (head AIS=5) in 5 and multiple blunt force in 17 patients.